 You will land on this screen if you selected Table or Custom SQL mode on the last screen.

-In case of Table mode, you will be presented with the list of tables in your Postgres database.
+In the case of Table mode, you will be presented with the list of tables in your Postgres database.
 You can deselect the table that you don't want to replicate.
 For every table, you will have an option to provide replication mode.

 In case of Query mode, you will be presented with Query editor, where you can write the custom SQL query using which you want to load the data.
 Select the Replication mode after writing the query.

 Replication mode defines how Hevo will read data from your tables or query in every run.
-You have following options for replication:
+You have the following options for replication:

 - Full Load: Complete result set from the Query or Table will be replicated at a set frequency.

 - Delta - Append-only: Specify an auto-increment column (usually the Primary key).
 Only new results from the Query result set or Table will be replicated on the basis of specified auto-increment id.

 - Delta - Timestamp: Specify update timestamp column name in 'Timestamp column' field.
 New or updated data from the Query or Table will be replicated.

 - Change Data Capture: This mode will take care of both incrementing id and update timestamp for detecting delta change in data while replicating Query or Table.